codio/site/source/docs/deployment/deploy.html.markdown

 full_width: true
 ---

-When you want to deploy, press the Deploy menu item in the top bar and you will be shown a small popup dialog with the most recently used target selected.
-If you press the Deploy Now button, the deploy will execute immediately.
+When you want to deploy, press the "Deploy" menu item in the top bar and you will be shown a small popup dialog with the most recently used target selected.
+If you press the "Deploy Now" button, the deploy will execute immediately.
 You will be shown detailed progress information.

 ![targets toppbar](/img/docs/deploy-top-bar.png)